 These are effective in reducing anxiety symptoms of GAD, panic disorder and phobias.
-Rapid onset of action.
+They have a rapid onset of action.

-Biggest drawback - Chronic use is associated with significant potential problems including tolerance, dependence, withdrawal, relapse, rebound, interactions with other medications and adverse events.
+The biggest drawback of using antidepressants is that chronic use is associated with significant potential problems including tolerance, dependence, withdrawal, relapse, rebound, interactions with other medications, and adverse events.

-Precautions - The patient should also be advised from the onset that this is not the definitive treatment for the anxiety disorder and it is only meant to provide symptom relief while awaiting the anti-depressant to take effect.
+Precautions -- The patient should also be advised from the onset that this is not the definitive treatment for the anxiety disorder and it is only meant to provide symptom relief while awaiting the anti-depressant to take effect.
 Hence, Benzodiazepines should be restricted to short-term use (up to two weeks) when initiating treatment and should not be used as monotherapy.
 They should be given at the lowest possible dose and gradually tapered off because of its addictive potential.
 They are contraindicated in those with alcohol or substance abuse.
 Commonly used examples are Alprazolam, Clonazepam, Diazepam, and Lorazepam.